Position summary:

 Thank you for completing this form.
 A member of the board will be in touch soon, once we have reviewed the submission.

-Reports to: Summer Camp Director & Education Manager
+Reports to: Summer Camp Director & Director of Education

 FLSA status: Non–Exempt